AmrOuf/bookmarker/README.md

 # Bookmarker

-This is a simple bookmarker application made in Javascript.
+This is a simple bookmarker application made in Javascript.<br/>
 **Still a work in progress**